developerstephanieb/latex_reference/01_fundamentals/06_lists.md

 ## List Environments

 LaTeX provides three primary environments for creating lists.
-Each `\item` command marks a new entry in the list, and these environments can be nested within each other to create complex outlines.
+Each `\item` marks a new entry in the list, and these environments can be nested within each other to create complex outlines.

 - `\begin{itemize}`: Creates a bulleted (unordered) list.
 The bullet style changes automatically for each level of nesting.